-The New Hire: Five Questions to Ask before Making a Job Offer
+Questions to Ask During Job Offer Negotiation Talks

-Too many managers mistakenly make job offers without qualifying whether other job offers are on the table; it’s also crucial to know whether the job candidate might leverage your offer at his current company, looking for a pricey counter-offer.
+Too many managers mistakenly make job offers without qualifying whether other offers are on the table.
+It’s also crucial to know whether the candidate might leverage your offer at their current company, looking for a pricey counter-offer.
 This can quickly lead to complications if you haven’t determined the job’s market value in advance.

 Negotiating the Job Offer

 So how do you maintain control of the salary negotiation and minimize costs by reducing time to hire?
-First, I suggest that no offers be extended until after you’ve taken the candidate through the following five-question “offer drill.”
+Before you extend any offers, you should take the candidate through the following five-question “offer drill.”

-The logic of this question is simple: You need to know up front if there’s a possibility of this candidate accepting a counter-offer.
-Therefore, to better understand how much your job offer would catapult this individual’s career (relative to remaining with his current company) you’ve got to have a benchmark.
-That benchmark is the individual’s perception of his current role’s potential.
+You need to know up front if there’s a possibility of this candidate accepting a counter-offer.
+Therefore, to better understand how much your job offer would catapult this individual’s career (relative to remaining with their current company) you’ve got to have a benchmark.
+That benchmark is their perception of their current role’s potential.

-Once all the rounds of interviewing are completed and you’ve conducted the necessary reference checking, personnel assessments and background screening, it’s time to extend the offer.
+Once all the rounds of interviewing are completed and you’ve conducted the necessary reference checking, personnel assessments, and background screening, it’s time to extend the offer.
 The job offer questions at this stage will focus more on their salary requirements, how soon they can start, and longer-term goals.

-Interview Question 2: “Remind me again why accepting a position with our company would make sense for you from a career development standpoint.
-How would you explain this move to a prospective employer five years from now?”
+2. “Remind me again why accepting a position with our company would make sense for you from a career development standpoint.”

-Forcing a candidate to articulate the benefits of joining your firm from a more global, longer-term perspective is typically an ideal way to enter into a salary negotiation with the employee because it reminds him/her of the benefits this opportunity has to offer.
+Forcing a candidate to articulate the benefits of joining your firm from a more global, longer-term perspective is an ideal way to enter into a salary negotiation.
+This question reminds them of the benefits this opportunity has to offer.

-The ideal answer is, “Right now!”
-Beware of candidates who suddenly ask for more than 24 hours to consider your offer; they may be delaying because they’re considering another company’s offer.
+Beware of candidates who suddenly ask for more than 24 hours to consider your offer.
+They may be delaying because they’re considering another company’s offer.
 Putting you off may be the only way to buy time to see whether they can generate the offer they really want.
 If you suspect that to be the case, don’t be shy about asking them for more information.

 Most candidates will need to give their current employers two weeks’ notice, and you might want to offer an additional third week so the individual has some personal down time before coming aboard.
-If they say they can’t start for six weeks, beware . . .
-Something may be going on that you’re not aware of (such as the possibility of an offer from another employer).
+If they say they can’t start for six weeks, however, there may be something going on that you’re not aware of (such as the possibility of an offer from another employer).

 If they ask for several weeks, then you need to open up that dialog right then and there with more job offer questions.
 Otherwise, you may find out six weeks later that they’ve either accepted an offer elsewhere or accepted a counteroffer to remain with their current company.
 By that time, your other top candidates may have already moved on.

 Ideally, candidates will close themselves at lateral moves to their current base salaries.
-It’s more commonly the case that candidates peg an increase in their base pay to a percentage hike – 5% to 20% — depending on their desire for the job and their perception of their market worth.
+But it’s more common for candidates to peg an increase in their base pay to a percentage hike, depending on their desire for the job and their perception of their market worth.